-RE-DOMICILING - Neither TSX nor TSXV requires a foreign corporation pursuing a listing to incorporate in Canada or register as an extra-provincial company with the federal or a provincial Registrar of Companies.
+RE-DOMICILING - Neither TSX nor TSXV requires a foreign corporation pursuing a listing to incorporate in Canada or register as an extraprovincial company with the federal or a provincial Registrar of Companies.
 However, a foreign corporation which "carries on business" in Canada may need to register as an "extra-provincial company".
 The various provincial securities commissions may require foreign companies to appoint an agent for the service of legal process in the province.

-QUESTION Answer Are there any special Foreign companies listed in Canada may be able to access the Multi Jurisdictional considerations for foreign Distribution System (MJDS), a reciprocal initiative by the Canadian Securities companies when it comes Administrators and the U.S. Securities Exchange Commission (the SEC).
-The to disclosure?
-MJDS allows eligible Canadian issuers to satisfy certain U.S. offering and reporting requirements by submitting disclosure documents that comply with the requirements in Canada.
+ARE THERE ANY SPECIAL CONSIDERATIONS FOR FOREIGN COMPANIES WHEN IT COMES TO DISCLOSURE?
+Foreign companies listed in Canada may be able to access the Multi Jurisdictional Distribution System (MJDS), a reciprocal initiative by the Canadian Securities Administrators and the U. S. Securities Exchange Commission (the SEC).
+The MJDS allows eligible Canadian issuers to satisfy certain U. S. offering and reporting requirements by submitting disclosure documents that comply with the requirements in Canada.
 Under the MJDS, a Canadian issuer may rely on the Canadian prospectus to distribute securities in the United States without having to meet all of the requirements of the SEC.

-Will my company incur No. There are no Canadian corporate taxes applicable to capital raised in Canadian corporate taxes Canada.
-Those fees are payable to securities commissions and the Exchanges. for the capital raised on TSX or TSXV?
-Will my company automatically No. There are exemptions available from the registration and reporting be subject to reporting requirements of the United States Securities Exchange Act of 1934, as requirements in the United amended (U.S. Exchange Act) and, therefore, the reporting requirements of States and Sarbanes-Oxley the Sarbanes-Oxley Act of 2002 (Sarbanes-Oxley).
-Your company may qualify for these exemptions through careful structuring of your company's listing and continued monitoring of your company's status in the future.
+WILL MY COMPANY INCUR CANADIAN CORPORATE TAXES FOR THE CAPITAL RAISED ON TSX OR TSXV?
+No. There are no Canadian corporate taxes applicable to capital raised in Canada.
+Those fees are payable to securities commissions and the Exchanges.